(Updated July 30, 2020)

 An avowed admirer of both Lenin and Stalin, he won a Pulitzer Prize in 1932 for a set of stories written in 1931 about how great everything in Stalin’s Russia was, and went on to dismiss other people’s reports of the Stalinist Terror, and to explain that the Ukrainian Holocaust was “a big scare story”–undermining in 1933 the claims made by the only person to report in English, in his own name, about the Ukrainian famine, Gareth Jones.

 Duranty wrote there “was no actual starvation” but “widespread mortality” due to malnutrition, echoing the party line.
 Jones, he wrote, was engaged in “an eleventh-hour attempt to avert American recognition by picturing the Soviet Union as a land of ruin and despair.”
-He knew the truth perfectly, however, just like anybody else in Moscow.
+He knew the truth perfectly, however, just like anybody else in Moscow (everyone else also strived to suppress the news reported by Jones, to be allowed to keep working in Moscow).
 The story is told in Tim Snyder’s classic, best-selling book Bloodlands, so it’s hardly a secret.

-The only other person to write about the Ukrainian famine in English in 1933 was Muggeridge, who wrote anonymously.
+The only other person to write about the Ukrainian famine in English (Ukrainian exiles wrote in Russian) in 1933 was Muggeridge, who wrote anonymously.
 His own paper, the Guardian, rejected the pieces he sent undercover from Ukraine, as he narrates in the first part of his memoirs.

 Duranty saw nothing wrong when Kiev, the Ukrainian capital, was turned also in 1933 into a Potemkin village for the former French Prime Minister Herriot.
 The correspondent, who knew Francis Delano Roosevelt personally, helped convince the new US President to establish diplomatic ties with the Soviet Union that very year, even as Ukrainians were still eating each other as per Stalin’s plan.
 When the Soviet foreign affairs minister Litvinov flew to Washington to seal the deal, Duranty was the only correspondent in the plane; and weeks later, in December 1933, Stalin gave Duranty an exclusive interview.